 A pedestrian hit by a car often suffers serious wounds, including broken bones, internal organ damage, friction burns from sliding on pavement, traumatic brain injuries, and spinal cord damage.
 After you address your immediate medical concerns, it’s important to connect with a reliable attorney as soon as possible so you can begin the legal process and secure compensation.

-STEINLAW is committed to securing the most compensation possible for every client to maximize recovery.
+SteinLaw is committed to securing the most compensation possible for every client to maximize recovery.
 We enlist the help of the best experts and investigators to ensure no aspect of your pedestrian accident case is forgotten and that all your needs are addressed.
-We believe in holding negligent drivers accountable for the damage they cause, so reach out to our team of legal professionals in the Miami and surrounding areas to schedule a free case evaluation.
+We believe in holding negligent drivers accountable for the damage they cause, so reach out to our team of legal professionals in Florida to schedule a free case evaluation.
 We will examine the details of your case and your injuries and help determine the best course of action.